"She gets to go to the movies with her friends! How come I can't go?"

 "I wish I were an only child!"

 Parents have heard it all when more than one child resides under their roof.
-Although siblings can be the closest of friends, it's rare to find a child who gets along perfectly with all of his or her siblings.
+Although siblings can be the closest of friends, it's rare to find a child who gets along perfectly with all of their siblings.

 Brothers and sisters fight -- it’s just the natural ebb and flow of family life.
 Different personalities and ages can play a role, but siblings also often see themselves as rivals, competing for an equal share of limited family resources (like the bathroom, telephone, or last piece of cake) and parental attention.